Chile men's national under-17 and under-18 basketball team

 The Chile men's national under-17 and under-18 basketball team is a national basketball team of Chile, administered by the Federación de Basquetbol de Chile.
-It represents the country in international under-17 and under-18 basketball competitions.
+It represents the country in international under-17 and under-18 men's basketball competitions.

 A prominent former member has been Nico Carvacho, who later joined Colorado State Rams men's basketball program as well as Chile's senior national basketball team.